Time: 11:00 - 13:00

 Are there any other costs?
 Is there anything I need to bring?

-> Mark Levine Jazz Theory Book (pub.
+Mark Levine Jazz Theory Book (pub.
 Chuck Sher) optional.
-We recommend you record some class activities.
+We recommend you record some class activities, and your homework.

-> When I've finished, what course can I do next?
+When I've finished, what course can I do next?

 You may be interested in further Jazz woodshedding and Jazz repertoire courses, or the longer Jazz harmony, ear training and ensemble playing course.

 Cerys Hogg is a vocalist, multi-instrumentalist, composer and improviser.
 Whilst studying Fine Art, specialising in performance art and installation, she developed her musical skills through performing as a jazz vocalist, drummer and pianist.
 A scholarship allowed her to study at the Guildhall School of Music and Drama on the post-graduate Jazz and Studio Music course.
 Here she specialised in jazz voice developing a personal approach to improvisation, harmony and arranging.
 Currently Cerys is combining her work as both multimedia artist and musician.
 She performs in KOGG, an experimental electronic music duo with fellow City Lit tutor, Selena Kay.
 Together they create music by sampling vocals, sound objects, and home-made instruments, combining composed and improvised material.
 They have performed live and are in the process of creating an album.
 An experienced teacher with a PGCE from the Institute of Education, Cerys has a reputation for delivering entertaining and engaging classes.
 She has a drive to demystify the elements of music, making it an accessible and enjoyable experience for all.